Sorry (Beyoncé song): Composition and lyrical analysis

-"Sorry" is an up-tempo electro-R&B track with a thumping and bleeping beat.
+"Sorry" is an up-tempo electro-R&B and electropop track with a thumping and bleeping beat.
 Drowned in Sound writer Giuseppe Zevolli called it an emulation of early 2000s R&B. The 405's Samantha O'Connor described it as an "electro-infused" track.
 It is instrumentally complete with shattering drum beats, synthesizers and bells, the latter instruments prominent throughout the chorus.
-The Atlantic writer Spencer Kornhaber likened the electronic layers of "Sorry" to the 2015 eponymous song by Justin Bieber.
+The drum machines, played with a Roland TR-808, are coated in reverb, and the hi-hats are manipulated with lo-fi effects.
+The Atlantic writer Spencer Kornhaber likened the electronic layers of "Sorry" to the 2015 song of the same name by Justin Bieber.
 He further found its chorus similar to Top 40 music, but with a "glassy-eyed distance to the song, a purposeful malaise".
 Mike Wass of the website Idolator felt that "Sorry" was intended as a female response to "IDFWU" (2014) by Big Sean and further found similar phrases.

 The song's lyrics revolve around the protagonist's cheating lover and her way of coping with the adultery.
 Following the release of Lemonade speculations arose about the singer's husband Jay-Z's alleged infidelity with a mistress referred to as "Becky".
 Jon Pareles in The New York Times pointed out that many of the accusations were "aimed specifically and recognizably" at him.
 Similarly, Rob Sheffield of Rolling Stone magazine noted the lines "Suck on my balls, I've had enough" were an "unmistakable hint" that the lyrics revolve around Jay Z." Alexis Petridis from The Guardian also interpreted the lines as Beyoncé declaring she was prepared to abandon him and take their daughter along.
 He also found the lyrics "Big homie better grow up" as a reference of the self-given title by Jay-Z during his guest appearance on their past collaboration "Crazy in Love" (2003).
 NME writer Larry Bartleet was of the opinion that the singer was "thrillingly honest sucker-punch" on the song's lyrics aimed at Jay-Z. On the other hand, Lindsay Mannering from Bustle magazine felt that it was hard to determine whether the lyrics were inspired by the pair's private life due to the prominent usage of innuendos.
 However, she later clarified that although the song may not necessarily be autobiographical, "Beyonce has a tendency to reveal her truth through music... so it's possible that 'Sorry' references her emotions after Jay allegedly cheated on her".